bilalqureshi1/django_mysql/README.md

 # stomble assignment bilal qureshi <br/>
  ## Steps to run the code <br/>
+ #### I followed PEP 8 python format as much as I can.
+You can see the comments for better understanding of the code.
+I am also adding an API documentation for your ease
 Stomble Assignment made in Flask Python <br/>
 Please note the following: <br/>
 1. The database is made on the local server on xampp.
 I will add the db file <br/>